 Dollar Duck is one smart bird that you should know!
 Children from birth to their 13th birthday can join the Dollar Duck Club and learn about saving money through a PFCU children’s savings account.

-Children with a new PFCU children’s account also receive wonderful benefits:
+Children with a new PFCU children’s account get a gift and receive wonderful benefits.

 Enroll your child in the Dollar Duck Club today.
 You can use our live chat support feature at the top of this page or contact us with any questions.

 Have fun with coloring pages right from the Dollar Duck Saves His Bucks book!